chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ### 2.16.2 Using a Pre-hook Function

-~~This section explains how the pre-hook function is used.~~ The pre-hook PL/SQL function must:
+~~This section explains how the pre-hook function is used.~~ An ORDS pre-hook PL/SQL function must:

 1. have zero arguments
 2. return a BOOLEAN value
 3. be executable by the database user (the user who is issuing the initial HTTP request) or executable by `PUBLIC`[^7]

-[^4]: The original documentation read as follows:
+[^7]: The original documentation read as follows:
 > *"A pre-hook must be a PL/SQL function with no arguments and must return a BOOLEAN value.
 The function must be executable by the database user to whom the request is mapped.
 For example, if the request is mapped to an ORDS enabled schema, then that schema must be granted the execute privilege on the pre-hook function (or to PUBLIC)."*

 Note: